Reception- Lion Cubs

 Maths

-We will use a number of images and models, e.g. 'Numicon' and 'tens frame', to support the above concepts and skills.
+We will continue to use a number of images and models, e.g. 'part-whole model' and 'tens frame', 'Rekenreks' and 'Numicon', to support the above concepts and skills.

-For mental starters, the children will recite numbers from 0-20 and back from 15, find one less and one more between the numbers 0-10 and consolidate subitising 5 objects with quick recall.
+For mental starters, the children will recite numbers from 0–20 and back from 15, count beyond 20 and find one less and one more between the numbers 0-10 and consolidate and subsitising up to 5 objects with quick recall.

 Homework